beberlei/zf-doctrine/README.markdown

     Creating project at /tmp/my-project
     Note: This command created a web project, for more information setting up your VHOST, please see docs/README

+You should now import the ZFDoctrine and Doctrine 1.2 libraries into your application-root/library folder to make them available in your projects include path.

-For an existing project this is a bit more complicated and really not recommended.
+To convert an existing project to use ZFDoctrine is a bit more complicated and really not recommended.
 If the project does not have a .zfproject.xml you have to create one.
 If you follow the Zend Standards you can get away with the following file contents: